COVID-19 Action Plan

 - Trainers should ensure adequate food and beverage supplies for their barn and support staff for the duration of the competition to avoid unnecessary community exposure.

 - Food and water may be brought to the competition grounds.

 - Limited seating is available while keeping with social distancing guidelines.

-- Other awards may be picked-up at the ring In gate or outside of the show office.
+- Ribbons and other awards may be picked-up at the ring In gate or outside of the show office.